Maintain Your Polished Concrete Floors

-Routine maintenance for polished floors consists of daily dust mopping to remove dirt and grime accumulation that can abrade the surface of polished concrete.
-Frequent wet mopping is also needed.
+If you are dealing with salt stains or your polished floor requires routine maintenance, all you need is a dust mop to remove dirt and grime accumulation.
+Frequent wet mopping is also recommended.
 Although only clean water can be used, you’ll have greater success using a floor cleaner to suspend the dirt particles so they can be more easily removed.

 It is recommended to use only neutral-ph cleaners on polished concrete, since a cleaner that is too acidic or too alkaline will deteriorate the concrete and dull the shine of the floor.
 The correct type of floor pad also needs to be used to prevent concrete surface damage.
 We recommend using very soft White pads on polished floors to clean the surface without scratching or etching.

 The exact maintenance regimen needed and the frequency of cleaning is largely dictated by amount of traffic the floors receive.
 High-traffic areas will require more frequent cleaning.

 - Dust mop the floor daily with a microfiber pad to keep dirt particles off the floor.
 Soils act as an abrasive and can ruin the clarity and shine of polished concrete.

 - If wet mopping the floor, always use clean water and clean mops.
 Use an automatic floor scrubber equipped with a nonabrasive pad to clean large square footage areas.
 Mop and bucket cleaning can be used in smaller areas.